uni-stuttgart-ipv/ipv-solar-park-stellarnet-spectrometer-data-pipeline/README.md

 Data pipeline for the Stellarnet spectrometers in the IPV Solar Park (rooftop).

-> For access to our solar spectrum data send an email to brian.carlsen@ipv.uni-stuttgart.de or sekretariat@ipv.uni-stuttgart.de.
+> For access to our solar spectrum data send an email to sekretariat@ipv.uni-stuttgart.de.

 Monitors solar spectrum and saves if
 + A minimum intensity threshold is surpassed (to avoid taking spetra at night)